sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

     - Use indentation.
     - Never ever programm an infinite loop. (under a wort case design it will block execution)
     - Never ever use magic numbers.
+    - two persons rule: at least two persons must be familiar with the overall design, arquitecture, configuration, software and hardware.
+    - input/output records, data and logs.
+    - system error log
+    - Positive correct working report: the sistem must report that it is working as expected and correctly.
+    - At least one safe state.
+    - Unused memory: all the unused memory must be fill with such a patter, that forces the restart of the system if it is readed by error.
     - implement error handling in their own functions (so they done use up cache memory).
     - always handle input invalid values or input excptions.
     - the readability of code is important, so other people can easily understand the code, expressions as a\*b+c/d are a NO NO, the operators precedence is complicated, and parentesis shoud be used to clarify the operation: a\*(b+c)/d